aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/licensing/_index.md

 Metered metered = new Metered();

-//Access the setMeteredKey property and pass public and private keys as parameters
+//Access the setMeteredKey method and pass public and private keys as parameters

 metered.SetMeteredKey("*************", "*************");